HomeForum | Donate | Search | About Us | Contact Us

 - Minutes.
 The amount of minutes of video stored on a DVD-Video disc has nothing to do with the media itself.
 The true limit of the amount of information that can fit on a disc is determined by the data storage size, up to so many gigabytes of data.
 The data storage size of a video is determined by the bit-rate.
 It is no problem to store 3 or 4 hours of high quality video on a "120min" disc.

-- GB size.
-Many people wonder why their 4.7GB discs are "defective" and "only" write 4.38 GB at maximum capacity.
-The marketed GB sizes are calculated by 1000 bytes increments alone, and not in the 1024 byte clusters used in computer terminology.
+- Gigabyte (GB) size.
+Many people wonder why their 4.7GB discs are “defective” and “only” write 4.38 GB at maximum capacity.
+The marketed GB sizes are calculated by 1,000 byte increments, and not in the 1024 byte clusters used in computer terminology.
 This kind of inconsistency is found in many other areas of consumer life.
 For example, the 120GB hard drive will format to about 112GB, requiring 8GB for file system and other settings.
 A 6-hour video tape is about 6:05 in length.
-And let's not forget the most famous one: hot dogs come in packs of 10 while buns come in packs of 8.
+And let’s not forget the most famous one: hot dogs come in packs of 10 while buns come in packs of 8.

-Looking For Blank Discs, DVD Players, Recorders or Burners?
+Looking For Blank Discs, DVD Recorders or DVD Burners?

-- Blanks: Continue to the blank DVD-R and DVD+R media review to learn about the best blank discs (and where to buy them), and then proceed to our suggested list of blank disc merchants and stores.
+Blanks: Continue to the blank DVD-R and DVD+R media review to learn about the best blank discs (and where to buy them), and then proceed to our suggested list of blank disc stores.